yamhiroto/IOT-Geolocalisation-ML/Data_Challenges/Geolocalisation/Readme.md

 ### Linear regression

+#### Cross validation
 We use the sickit-learn function [cross_val_predict](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.cross_val_predict.html) to predict latitude and longitude.
 This function takes in parameter the number of folds _cv_.
-Using _cross__val__predict_: "For each element in the input, the prediction that was obtained for that element when it was in the test set".
+Using _cross_val_predict_: "For each element in the input, the prediction that was obtained for that element when it was in the test set".

+### Random forests

+#### Cross validation Leave One Device Out